Marvel Zombies (comic book): Marvel Apes: Prime Eight

 Iron Mandrill and other heroes receive a vision of the Marvel Zombies.
-When the seven most powerful Apes gather and reluctantly have to work together with Dr. Doom and a futuristic Nick Furry 2099, they realize that the zombies have already arrived and one of the apes will be infected.
+When the seven most powerful Apes gather and reluctantly have to work together with Doctor Doom and a futuristic Nick Furry 2099, they realize that the zombies have already arrived and one of the apes will be infected.
 The heroes are able to protect their universe from the infection, but unbeknownst to them, Iron Mandrill has been infected and is secretly consuming his dates and hiding behind his armor.

 Other comics

 Spider-Ham

 Spider-Ham accidentally travels through the multiverse ending up in the Marvel Zombies universe where he becomes a zombie, often referred to as "Undead Ham".
 Undead Ham's last words are "Roink!
 Get out of my way, robot!
 I'm Hungry".

 He is with zombies Colonel America, Wolverine, and Hulk.

 Exiles

 A zombiefied Wolverine, similar to the Marvel "Zombie Universe" version, appears in an Exiles comic book series alongside other Wolverines from different dimensions, but this zombie version of Wolverine is ultimately killed.